For at least the past 15 years, Web site authorities have said that your Web site must capture your viewer’s attention in 5 seconds or less.

-– The attention span of the average person is now no more than 9 SECONDS in length.
-Remember when it use to be about 45 minutes…then 22 minutes…then 6 minutes.
+1. The attention span of the average person is now 8.25 SECONDS in length.
+That’s down from 12 seconds back in the year 2000.
+A number of decades ago, it was 45 minutes…then 22 minutes…then 6 minutes.
 Then we wonder why diagnoses such as Attention Deficit Disorder are now prevalent.
-Could it be that it’s just a part of our technology-rich culture?
+There’s no doubt our technology-rich reality has played a significant role in this declination.

-– If it takes the viewer more than 5 seconds for your Web page to load, they’re gone, and checking out something else.
+2. If it takes the viewer more than 5 seconds for your Web page to load, they’re gone, and checking out something else.
 Therefore, if you’re thinking that your computer is slow when you log on to your school’s Web site, it just may be the fact that you have too many “data large” photos on it.
-Larger files make for clearer pictures, but that’s only necessary if you’re making printed materials, such as posters of images.
+While larger files make for clearer pictures, that’s only necessary if you’re making printed materials, such as posters of images.
 For a computer, the smaller the file size (choose a .gif rather than a .jpg), the faster it loads.

 Now let’s go back to your Web site…how often is that photo at the top of the page changing?